eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

 would look like some kind of "mini-language" for defining tables.
 In fact, it's executable Ceylon code that may be validated for syntactic correctness by the Ceylon compiler and then compiled to Java bytecode.
-Even better, the Ceylon IDE (when it exists) will provide authoring support for our mini-language.
+Even better, the Ceylon IDE will provide authoring support for our mini-language.
 In complete contrast to the DSL support in some dynamic languages, any Ceylon DSL is completely typesafe!
 You can think of the definition of the `Table`, `Column` and `Border` classes as defining